nusrobomaster/nusrobomaster.github.io/docs/nav-teams/MECHABirdBox.md

 ### Sensors

 * IMU
-* Lidar system: detect nearby robots (both ally and enemy) and location given in red/blue.
 * Monitoring sensors: detect any malfunctioning parts.
 * Ammo sensor: detect amount of ammunition available, when under a certain amount signal warning to pilot.
 * Targeting system: Smart sensors to help robot target objectives, assist pilot in aiming.
 Estimated projectile trajectory motion to help compensate for long-distance shooting.

 ### Ammo launching/loading system

-* Fire 17mm projectiles (maximum barrel speed: 45m/s)
 * Ammo loading should not have jamming of projectiles
 * Ammo should be fed to launching mechanism at a fast and steady rate.
+* The launching mechanism will be calibrated to launch the official 17mm, 3.2g projectile through a barrel angled at ϴ degrees to have a speed of approximately 12m/s (the value at which the armor sensor best detects 17mm projectiles) after travelling a displacement of roughly 3m parallel to the ground such that the absolute values of the maximum upwards (normal to ground) and final downwards (towards ground) displacement does not exceed ⅓ of the vertical height of the sensing portion of the armor module when measured on a plane normal to the ground that contains the midpoint of the front of the robot and the midpoint of the rear of the robot.
+From the Referee Specification manual, the vertical height is 128mm.
+The restriction on the maximum upwards displacement is to allow operators to be able to fire accurately at close range.
+* Using an iterative method accounting for air resistance and a timestep of 0.01ms, a ϴ of 4 in conjunction with an initial velocity of 13m/s would have a final velocity of 12.33m/s at 2.82m before the downwards displacement exceeded 42 ⅔ mm, with a maximum positive displacement of 42.0mm.
+* This would add 13 heat per shot, which is 21.67% of the Barrel Cooling Value Per Second, 60, allowing for indefinite firing at a rate of 4.61 projectiles per second.

 ### Media

-* Camera (vision), GPU: should transmit a FPS view of the robot with clear resolution and minimal time lag from control system(pilot).
+* Camera (vision), GPU: should transmit a FPV view of the robot with clear resolution and minimal time lag from control system(pilot).
 Vision should be steady when robot moves across slopes/bumps, in-flight.
-* Speaker (sound effects)

 ### Programming

 * Targeting system, AI tracking systems
 * STM32 main microcontroller
 * Evasive Maneuvering Program (Spinning)

+### Power

+* TB47D Li Po Battery selected for high energy density
+* Voltage: 22.8V, Capacity: 4500mAh, Weight: 0.676kg
+* Regulations state that total power capacity must be <200Wh, this one adds up to 103Wh.
+* Side note: also used by DJI RoboMaster AI Challenge Robot

 ### Controls